mithil27360/Cloud-drive/README.md

 ## Project Motivation

-Standard RAG tutorials often skip over real-world edge cases like domain-specific rules (e.g., enforcing core data-structure invariants (e.g., Stack = LIFO, Queue = FIFO)).
+Standard RAG tutorials often skip over real-world edge cases like domain-specific rules (e.g., enforcing core data structure invariants such as Stack = LIFO and Queue = FIFO ).

-**Goal:** Build a RAG system that goes beyond simple vector retrieval by enforcing explicit domain invariants and negative constraints .
-This project implements a **multi-stage pipeline** to experiment with how much "guardrailing" is needed to stop hallucinations in technical domains.
+**Goal:** Build a RAG system that goes beyond simple vector retrieval by enforcing explicit domain invariants and negative constraints.
+This project implements a **multi-stage pipeline** to experiment with how much "guardrailing" is needed to reduce hallucinations in technical domains.

 **Key Design Decisions:**
-1.  **Hybrid retrieval to balance semantic recall and exact-match precision.
+1. **Hybrid retrieval** to balance semantic recall and exact-match precision
-2.  **Explicit post- eneration validation to enforce domain invariants
+2. **Explicit post-generation validation** to enforce domain invariants
-3.  **Hard coded constraints to study failure modes before generaliza
+3. **Hard-coded constraints** to study failure modes before generalization
 ---

 ## Architecture & Data Flow